 American Literature, American Learning

-As the teaching assistant for this graduate seminar, I was responsible for helping assign readings, leading class discussions and activities, holding office hours and advising students on their projects, facilitating collaborations among students, providing feedback on student work, and creating and maintaining the online component of the course.
+As the graduate assistant for this graduate seminar, I was responsible for selecting assigned readings, leading class discussions and activities, holding office hours and advising students on their projects, facilitating collaborations among students, providing feedback on student work, and creating and maintaining the online component of the course.
 For their final projects, students created a public, online book, Structuring Equality: A Handbook for Student-Centered Learning and Teaching Practices, for which I wrote the afterword.

 Course website and Structuring Equality book project including my Afterword: “Orchestrating a Student Centered Classroom, a How-To Guide.”